IIoT, SCADA & Edge Connectivity calculator

 • Use it when a reliability lead is reporting condition monitoring deployment progress against a criticality-based target on the reliability dashboard.

-• It returns the share of critical assets covered by active condition monitoring and the gap to the reliability program target.
+• It computes the percentage of your designated critical assets that have active condition monitoring and the point gap between that coverage and your target.

 Formula used